benra1990/connected_restoration/README.md

 # connected_restoration
-Analyzes and data for the paper connected restoration: global challenges in meeting national-level restoration targets in "One Earth"
+Analyzes and data for the paper Ecosystem restoration in a teleconnected and unequal world in "Communications Earth and the Environment"